Ah! Welcome to reality.

 I’ve got many domain names and I always receive many emails (rarely snail mail letters) which tell me that either I’m about to lose my email or that someone else got my domain and they want to make sure that I know it’s going to be owned by someone else.

 Now that you have your own Niche Website and your own Domain Name you’re also going to receive such emails.
-At least, people who are trying to sell you a website (I got many calls like that too!) are trying to get my business, but domain name scams aren’t normal business.
+At least, people who are trying to sell you a website (I got many calls like that too!) are trying to get my business, but domain name scams aren’t a normal business.
 Those guys are thieves.

 Unless the email is from your domain name provider, the letter is just a way to get some money from you without actually having anything to do with your domain expiration or some other problem with your domain name ownership.